alfredbaudisch/pardall_markdown/README.md

 ## Does it require a database?
 No.

+But the taxonomy and content tree implementations would be much simpler by using [PostgreSQL's ltree](https://www.postgresql.org/docs/current/ltree.html).

 ## Why does it use Ecto?
 - Eventually to add a database layer, if needed?
 - Being used for Post validation